qzc438/ontology-llm/DEBUGGING_LOG.md

   - Add one sentence from: https://medium.com/pythoneers/power-up-ollama-chatbots-with-tools-113ed8229a7a
   - We apply some slight changes to fit different LLM models.
 - It is possible to add tool error handling: https://python.langchain.com/v0.1/docs/use_cases/tool_use/tool_error_handling/

+#### Why are the results of `LLM with context` not stable?
+- `LLMs with context` only give the word “equivalent” in the prompt.
+The similarity threshold is determined by LLM for each run.
+- `LLMs with context` generally have high precision and low recall.
+This is because they take the semantic information into account, and only the entities with high similarity to the semantic information would match.
+However, we know semantic information is not reliable.
+This means they may not cover some matched entities with different semantic information.
+- `LLMs with context` sometimes have low precision.
+It is because LLM with context finds “match” but not the “best match”.
+This means LLM with context can find correct mappings (best match) but also include some incorrect mappings (match but not the best match)

 #### Prompt Testbed: